 Harnessing Nature's Power: Deploying and Financing On-Site Renewable Energy

 Renewable energy deployment strategies for private and public entities.
 Covers assessing a site’s resource potential, incentives supporting renewable energy deployment, options for deploying renewable energy systems, and the risks associated with project development.
 Source: World Resources Institute.

 The Impact of Financial Structure on the Cost of Solar Energy

 Describes four of the most prevalent financial structures used by the renewable sector and evaluates the impact of financial structure on energy costs for utility-scale solar projects that use photovoltaic and concentrating solar power technologies.
-Source: National Renewable Energy Laboratory.
+Source: NREL.

 Innovations in Voluntary Renewable Energy Procurement: Methods for Expanding Access and Lowering Cost for Communities, Governments, and Businesses

 This guide explores five innovative options for voluntarily procuring renewable energy generation or systems that can help lower costs and simplify transactions.
 The methods can be replicated by a variety of stakeholders, including local governments, not-for-profit organizations, businesses, and utilities.
-Source: National Renewable Energy Laboratory
+Source: NREL.

 Lex Helius: The Law of Solar Energy: A Guide to Business and Legal Issues